Helping you find your career path

 Each month we email schools with our newsletter keeping you up to date with apprenticeship information, current vacancies and features on our current apprentices.
 Click the picture below for our newsletters.

 This is really useful padlet full of information and careers advice.

 View our current apprenticeship vacancies.
 Circle back regularly as they change all the time.

 If you are a student interested in registering their details for future vacancies please click the button.

 Text for careers events promo

-SIGTA work with companies offering apprenticeships – From Flight Simulator Technicians to Automotive Engineers, Micro-Electronics to Building Power Systems, Computer Controlled Manufacturing Machines to Technical Design (CAD).
+SIGTA work with companies offering apprenticeships – From Flight Simulator Technicians to Test Engineers, Micro-Electronics to Building Power Systems, Technical Design (CAD) to Healthcare Technicians keeping hospitals running.
 We offer ‘in business’ apprenticeships for office based roles.
 Our Training Officers help you gain qualifications and most apprenticeships include day release at college.
 (50 words)

 Why go to a careers event?